RMHogervorst/blog/content/post/2024-07-30-just-enough-kubernetes-to-be-dangerous/index.md

 ---
 title: "Just enough kubernetes to be dangerous"
-description: "Know just enough kubernetes so you can participate and debug your own stuff."
+description: Know just enough kubernetes so you can participate and debug your own stuff.
 subtitle: ""
 date: 2024-07-30
 preview: ""